 Great cities prepare the next generation.

-The future of Chicago is inextricably linked to the success of its schools.
-Education prepares our workforce, strengthens families and communities and brings an intellectual vitality to everything we do.
-Our ability to prepare our youth for the future says a lot about who we are and what we want our future to look like.
+The future of Chicago is inextricably linked to our youth and the success of our schools.
+Education prepares our workforce, strengthens families and communities, and brings intellectual vitality to everything we do.
+Our ability to prepare all of our youth for the future says a lot about who we are and what we want our future to look like.